Jakab-Mate/patch_model/README.md

 ```

 ### Workflow
-The functions in this package rely on each other's outputs, so generally you will want to use them in the following order:
+The functions in this package rely on each other's outputs, so generally, you will want to use them in the following order:
 1. **create_metabolism(...)**<span style="display:inline-block; width: 56px;"></span>Generates the set of possible reactions (net conversions)

 2. **create_species_pool(...)**<span style="display:inline-block; width: 48px;"></span>Generates the pool of possible species by sampling from the possible reactions